krelbel/ALttPMSUShuffler/README.md

      "python Main.py --singleshuffle ../your-msu-pack-name-here", behavior is
      the same as with --trackshuffle, but a single MSU pack of your choice is chosen as the shuffled source for all tracks in the generated pack.
-3) (first time only) Create a new empty file named "shuffled.msu" in this directory
-4) Copy the ALttP Randomizer ROM (with background music enabled) to this directory and rename it to "shuffled.sfc".
+3) Copy the ALttP Randomizer ROM (with background music enabled) to this directory and rename it to "shuffled.sfc".
 Load it in an MSU-compatible emulator (works well with Snes9x 1.60)